octodemo/universe-wip/exercise.md

 ![autofix](https://github.com/octodemo/universe-wip/assets/68650974/5a8e2c68-fc68-47b1-ae6d-c0814444530c)

-### Exercise 2 - remediating vulnerabilities with Copilot
+### Exercise 2 - remediating vulnerabilities with Copilot - 10 mins

 Our sanitization function is limited to the user interface (UI).
 If we expose the Update method through an API or another medium, we remain susceptible to vulnerabilities.
 Let's use Copilot to remediate the vulnerability.